OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ## Associating Data with the App -- Part 2.

-We have delete and add blog post functionalities but they are not working now.
+We have a delete and add blog post functionalities but they are not working now.
 Let's work on those functionalities.

 ### Completing the Deleting Data Functionaliy.

 We want to delete items in our dashboard, let's allow deletion if the user is authenticated.
-Now  we can make use of the auth service innstance to check is the user is authenticated before deleting a post.
+Now we can make use of the auth service instance to check if the user is authenticated before deleting a post.
 We will need to import the `AuthService` in our `Dashboard Component`  TypeScript file as ;

 ```ts